-Bit 0 - TWHS: TWI High Speed Enable
+• Bit 0 - TWHS: TWI High Speed Enable

 TWI High Speed mode is enabled by writing this bit to one.
 In this mode the undivided system clock is selected as TWI clock.
-See Figure 6-1 on page 26.
+See Figure 6-1 on page 28.

-The TWI High Speed mode requires that the high-speed clock, clk{TWIHS} , is exactly two times higher than the I/O clock frequency, $clk{I/O}$.
+The TWI High Speed mode requires that the high-speed clock, $clk{TWIHS}$ , is exactly two times higher than the I/O clock frequency, $clk{I/O}$ .
 This means the user must make sure the I/O clock frequency $clk{I/O}$ is scaled down by a factor of 2.
 For example, if the internal 8 MHz oscillator has been selected as source clock, the user must set the prescaler to scale the system clock (and, hence, the I/O clock) down to 4 MHz.
-For more information about clock systems, see "Clock Systems and their Distribution" on page 26.
+For more information about clock systems, see "Clock System" on page 28.